[Editor’s note: This story was last updated in February 2016. It has since been updated and republished.]

-In the Berkshire Hathaway (BRK.B) annual shareholders letter, Buffett mentioned Vanguard funds in a big way.
+In Berkshire Hathaway’s (NYSE:BRK.B) 2014 shareholders letter, Buffett mentioned Vanguard funds in a big way.
 Specifically, he recommended that the cash left to his wife be invested 10% in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 Not just any index fund mind you, but a Vanguard fund in particular.

-Whether it be ETFs or mutual funds, the Oracle of Omaha believes Vanguard funds are the way to go.
-With that in mind, I’ve put together a portfolio of two ETFs, two mutual funds, and a fifth wildcard.
+Whether it be exchange-traded funds (ETFs) or mutual funds, the Oracle of Omaha believes Vanguard funds are the way to go.
+With that in mind, I’ve put together a portfolio of two ETFs, two mutual funds and a fifth wildcard.
 The resulting portfolio should be appropriate for Buffett’s wife — or anyone else, for that matter.